Nikos-Stuff/hosting/src/content/legal/terms.md

 # 8) Cancellation and Deletion

-- Users may delete servers or accounts at any time.
+- Users may delete servers at any time via the panel.
+- Accounts cannot be deleted directly; to remove an account and all associated data, users must submit a ticket or email the Service Provider.
-- Once deleted, servers and data are **permanently removed**.
+- Once deleted, servers and associated account data are **permanently removed**.
 - Free service cannot be reinstated once data is deleted.

 ---